|

 their nature.
 The divine nature is one, and each Person is both One and the

+same One as God's nature.
+[On the Noble Man] God is in everything.
 God is infinite in his simplicity and simple in his infinity.
 Therefore he

 is everywhere and is everywhere complete.
 He is everywhere on account of his